Fiya09/IRIS-FLOWER-DATASET/README.md

-Project Portfolio Exploratoty Data Analysis
+Project Portfolio Exploratory Data Analysis

 EDA is Exploratory and Explanatory Data Analysis.
 I'm using iris dataset from sklearn.
 I'm using The dataset from this link : https://scikit-learn.org/1.5/modules/generated/sklearn.datasets.load_iris.html#sklearn.datasets.load_iris